Fudan-iGEM/2023-wiki/docs/src/collaborations.md

 ## With ShanghaiTech-China & Tongji-China & NUDT-China: Education Activities

-To expand the reach and quality of our educational initiatives, we have collaborated with multiple universities on picture book projects, including ShanghaiTech-China_2023, Tongji-China_2023, and NUDT-China_2023.
+To expand the reach and quality of our educational initiatives, we have collaborated with multiple universities on picture book projects, including ShanghaiTech-China iGEM 2023, Tongji-China iGEM 2023, and NUDT-China iGEM 2023.
 Our aim is to make synthetic biology more accessible to a broader audience through engaging visual storytelling and simplifying complex concepts.
 Each university has made significant contributions to the design, illustration, and printing of these picture books.

-In addition, we have partnered with ShanghaiTech-China_2023 for further educational activities, such as exchange programs with FDIS (See more details in [Education](/education/#feed-curious-minds)).
+In addition, we have partnered with ShanghaiTech-China iGEM 2023 for further educational activities, such as exchange programs with FDIS (See more details in [Education](/education/#feed-curious-minds)).

 <div style="text-align: center;">
 <img src="https://static.igem.wiki/teams/4765/wiki/hp/3.png"